-The Company's net investment income totaled \$76.4 million and \$60.9 million, or \$1.48 and \$1.44, per average share, respectively, for the fiscal years ended December 31, 2022 and 2021.
+The Company's net investment income totaled \$92.1 million and \$76.4 million, or \$1.69 and \$1.48, per average share, respectively, for the fiscal years ended December 31, 2023 and 2022.

-Net Realized Gain (Loss)
+Net Realized Loss

-The Company had investment sales and prepayments totaling approximately \$532 million and \$468 million, respectively, for the fiscal years ended December 31, 2022 and 2021.
-Net realized gain (loss) over the same periods were (\$36.5) million and \$0.03 million, respectively.
-Net realized losses for fiscal year 2022 were primarily related to the exit of our investment in PhyMed Management, LLC.
-Net realized gain for fiscal year 2021 was de minimis.
+The Company had investment sales and prepayments totaling approximately \$750 million and \$532 million, respectively, for the fiscal years ended December 31, 2023 and 2022.
+Net realized losses over the same periods were \$28.0 million and \$36.5 million, respectively.
+Net realized losses for fiscal year 2023 were primarily related to our investment in American Teleconferencing Services, Ltd. Net realized losses for fiscal year 2022 were primarily related to the exit of our investment in PhyMed Management, LLC.

-Net Change in Unrealized Loss
+Net Change in Unrealized Gain (Loss)

-For the fiscal years ended December 31, 2022 and 2021, net change in unrealized loss on the Company's assets and liabilities totaled \$21.5 million and \$1.4 million, respectively.
+For the fiscal years ended December 31, 2023 and 2022, net change in unrealized gain (loss) on the Company's assets and liabilities totaled \$12.3 million and (\$21.5) million, respectively.
+Net unrealized gain for the fiscal year ended December 31, 2023 is primarily due to the reversal of previously recognized unrealized depreciation on our investment in American Teleconferencing Services, Ltd. as well as appreciation in the value of our investments in Alimera Sciences, Inc., SLR Healthcare ABL and SLR Senior Lending Program LLC, among others, partially offset by depreciation in the value of our investments in SLR-AMI Topco Blocker, LLC (f/k/a AmeriMark), KBH Topco, LLC and SLR Credit Solutions, among others.
 Net unrealized loss for the fiscal year ended December 31, 2022 is primarily due to depreciation in the value of our investments in American Teleconferencing Services, Ltd., RD Holdco, Inc., SLR Credit Solutions and SLR Equipment Finance, among others, partially offset by the reversal of previously recognized unrealized depreciation on our investment in PhyMed Management LLC as well as appreciation on the value of our investments in SLR Business Credit and KBH Topco, LLC in addition to unrealized appreciation on assets acquired in the Mergers due to the accounting treatment of the purchase discount.
-Net unrealized loss for the fiscal year ended December 31, 2021 is primarily due to depreciation in the value of our investments in American Teleconferencing Services, Ltd., Rug Doctor and SOAGG LLC, among others, partially offset by appreciation in the value of our investments in KBH Topco, LLC, SLR Credit Solutions and PhyMed Management LLC, among others.